How to Store Data Quality Results? Examples and Best Practices

 Technologies we use

-In the following example, we will use Google Cloud BigQuery which is – a serverless, highly scalable data warehouse.
-BigQuery is designed for handling data of petabytes size.
-So, using this technology you can quickly load your data, run interactive queries, run batch queries, and create virtual tables from your data.
+In the following example, we will use Google Cloud BigQuery, which is a serverless, highly scalable data warehouse.
+BigQuery is designed to handle data of petabyte size.
+So, using this technology, you can quickly load your data, run interactive queries, run batch queries, and create virtual tables from your data.
 This and other advantages of BigQuery attract the attention of corporations with a large volume of data.
-And the same companies also need to check the quality of the data and use BigQuery to JSONize data quality.
+The same companies also need to check the quality of the data and use BigQuery to JSONize data quality.

 Therefore, even though we use a very small dataset (46 MB), we highly recommend using Google Cloud BigQuery for cloud projects.